joeyespo/gitpress/README.md

 Getting Started: Presenting
 ---------------------------

-Using the command-line interface, you can either use Gitpress directly to serve your site and listen for pushes, or to compile your blog into a static site.
-Serving with Gitpress will generate a static site each deploy, dynamically handling requests where requested.
+Gitpress is a Gitpress is a [Python](http://python.org) package that ships with a command-line interface.
+You can serve your content with Gitpress directly, preprocess it for another CMS to present, or to compile it into a static site.

 *TODO*